Table of Contents

 Rancher is an open-source software platform that addresses the challenges of managing multiple Kubernetes clusters.
 It provides a centralized control plane that orchestrates Kubernetes cluster usage.
 It also supports any certified Kubernetes distribution.
 Rancher adds a proper UI layer to Kubernetes and can integrate CI/CD as well as important open-source auxiliary projects such as Prometheus and Grafana.
-Prometheus is a leading open-source monitoring solution and Grafana is an open-source visualisation and analytics software.
+Prometheus is a leading open-source monitoring solution and Grafana is an open-source visualization and analytics software.
 We will introduce these tools later in this article.

 You can also check out our full introduction articles here:

 Another benefit of Rancher is its enterprise support.
 It gives you the confidence you require to safely deploy Kubernetes in production.

 Cluster monitoring is a classical use case for Kubernetes monitoring.
 While monitoring your cluster, you get a broad overview of the overall health and workload of your system.
 Some important measurable metrics to consider include node resource utilization, the number of nodes available, and the number of pods running.